 Aliya Hussaini, M.D. – Portfolio Director, Health, Michael & Susan Dell Foundation

-Clay Johnston, M.D., Ph.D – Dean, Vice President for Medical Affairs, Dell Medical School
+Clay Johnston, M.D., Ph.D – Founding Dean, Dell Medical School

 Elena Marks.
 J.D., M.P.H. – President and Chief Executive Officer, Episcopal Health Foundation